Jayson0709/data-structures-and-algorithms-Python/README.md

-### Typical Data Structures and Algorithms in Python
+### Typical Data Structures and Algorithms implemented in Python

 Will update the project if I have some time.